Nesvilab/MSFragger/README.md

 Other uses require a __commercial__ license after the initial 60-day evaluation period that can be obtained by contacting Drew Bennett (andbenne@umich.edu) at the University of Michigan Office of Tech Transfer.
 For questions, please contact Prof. Alexey Nesvizhskii (nesvi@med.umich.edu).

 ### Download MSFragger
-Whether you run use FragPipe, PD, or the command line, you will need to download the latest MSFragger JAR file.
+Whether you run use FragPipe, Proteome Discoverer (PD, Thermo Scientific), or the command line, you will need to download the latest MSFragger JAR file.
 See instructions for [downloading or upgrading MSFragger](https://github.com/Nesvilab/MSFragger/wiki/Preparing-MSFragger#Downloading-MSFragger).

 ### Release Notes
 Check [here](CHANGELOG.md) for the full list of MSFragger versions and changes.